 Schools should focus first on developing core classroom teaching strategies that improve the literacy capabilities of the whole class.
 With this in place, the need for additional support should decrease.
 Nevertheless, it is likely that a small number of pupils will require additional support.

 There is a strong and consistent body of evidence demonstrating the benefit of structured interventions for pupils who are struggling with their literacy.
-The first step should be to use accurate diagnosis of capabilities and difficulties to match pupils to
+The first step should be to accurately diagnose capabilities and difficulties in order to match pupils to

 appropriate, evidence-informed interventions that target specific areas of difficulty.